Displaying page 3 of 22

 Encyclopaedia Britannica (UK) Ltd

-The new Academic Edition online encyclopaedia offers a unique educational experience – rigorously curated, peer-enhanced learning.
-You can now research confidently with Britannica Online Academic Edition with expert information and a host of research tools designed to support advanced study.
-The New Academic product delivers clear, current and correct material (articles, images, videos, eBooks and journal articles) – all clearly cited and referenced, providing the bedrock of research for undergraduates, graduates and faculty throughout the world.
-Encyclopædia Britannica has recently launched Britannica Image Quest, an online image library which contains more than a million images from the world’s best image providers including National Geographic, Getty Images, National History Museum and many more.
+The Encyclopaedia Britannica Academic Edition online offers a unique educational experience – rigorously curated, peer-enhanced learning.
+Research confidently with Britannica Online Academic Edition with expert information and a host of research tools designed to support advanced study.
+Delivering clear, current and correct material (articles, images, videos, eBooks and journal articles) – all clearly cited and referenced, providing research for undergraduates, graduates and faculty.
+Encyclopædia Britannica has recently launched Britannica Image Quest, an online image library which contains images from the world’s best image providers including National Geographic, Getty Images, National History Museum and many more.
 This easy-to-use online portal provides quick access to rights-cleared high-quality images.
+The combined agreement offers subscribers a 5% discount.

 Institute of Historical Research

 BSOL is a teaching, research and study tool for a broad range of courses and disciplines.
-By embedding standards into course curricula, you ensure that your students are prepared for the demands of the commercial world, making them industry ready and more employable.
-BSOL is used by professionals around the world and it is a comprehensive source of draft, current and withdrawn British, adopted European and international standards available anywhere.
-BSOL is rich in technical and business content and covers a broad range of disciplines for all industry sectors.
-Updated daily, this growing resource currently contains the full text (PDFs) of more than 55,000 standards and books accessible 24/7 directly from a desktop.
+By embedding standards into course curricula, students are prepared for the demands of the commercial world by helping them make the transition into employment.
+BSOL is used by professionals around the world and it is a comprehensive source of draft, current and withdrawn British standards as well as adopted European and international standards.
+BSOL includes a full range of technical and business content and covers a broad range of disciplines for all industry sectors.
+Updated daily, this growing resource currently contains the full text (PDFs) of more than 60,000 standards and books accessible 24/7 directly from a desktop.

 University of Kent